 Saturday 31st August 2019 10am – 5pm

-We’re celebrating 10 years of living in the woods by having an open day.
+We’re celebrating 10 years of living, working and playing in the woods by having an open day, full of entertainment and information about our woodland life.

-Food and drink will be available, made using great locally produced ingredients, cooked over Devon’s finest charcoal.
-Sweet treats, alcoholic and soft drinks will also be available.
+We will have food and drink, made using great locally produced ingredients, cooked over Devon’s finest charcoal.
+Sweet treats, alcoholic, soft and hot drinks will also be available.

 The day will feature some of the amazing people who have been part of making Bulworthy Project what it is today.